 Today, we’re announcing the next leap in our openness commitment and continued efforts to enable the amazing work being done in the Ex Libris community and broader ecosystem of partners.
-It’s called Cloud Apps, an open framework which allows developers to write apps which run inside Ex Libris higher education products such as Alma, Primo VE, Esploro, Leganto and Rapido.
+It’s called Cloud Apps, an open framework which allows developers to write apps which run inside Ex Libris higher education products such as Alma library management system, Primo VE, Esploro, Leganto resource list management system and library resource sharing with Rapido.

 Share in the some of our excitement in this short promotional video:

 Cloud Apps can add new features beyond core Ex Libris functionality, can integrate with other systems, or can provide shortcuts and efficiencies for institution-specific workflows.
 The COVID-19 pandemic has transformed many institutions overnight and forced a new level of responsiveness.
 These capabilities can help libraries adapt quickly to today’s changing environment and accomplish more even in the face of resource constraints.
 Those institutions that already work in the cloud are seeing the benefits of a system that is far more flexible and powerful than is possible with on-premise systems.

 Once enabled by an institution, Cloud Apps can be searched and installed by end users.
 Cloud Apps can respond to the context of the user’s session, thereby offering additional functionality depending on the screen.
 Since Cloud Apps run in the Ex Libris cloud platform, there’s no need to deal with the headaches of local server hosting or other local runtime environment.